Summary

 Based on ~196 million fully-diluted shares and a share price of US$3.40, Endeavour trades at a market cap of $663 million, which might seem cheap for what could be a future 12+ million-ounce producer (SEO basis).
 However, when we compare this valuation to some peers in the sector and Endeavour's estimated net asset value of ~$580 million, I don't see much of a margin of safety at all baked into the current valuation.
 In fact, Endeavour trades at approximately 1.14x P/NAV, which is a premium to a company like Sandstorm Gold Royalties (SAND) with superior margins, diversification, and a much better business model due to being a royalty/streamer vs. a marginal producer.

 One might argue that Endeavour should trade at a premium to most producers due to its strong organic growth profile, but this is not a differentiator in the case of Sandstorm, which also expects to grow production (attributable in its case) by more than 80% looking out to H2 2025.
-Meanwhile, from a scale standpoint, Sandstorm will have a similar production profile to Endeavour yet with much better margins/diversification, assuming 160,000 GEOs per annum, which is the equivalent of the ~13+ million SEOs that Endeavour Silver will produce post-2025 if Terronera is green-lighted promptly.
+From a scale standpoint, Sandstorm will have a similar production profile to Endeavour yet with much better margins/diversification, assuming 160,000 GEOs per annum, which is the equivalent of the ~13+ million SEOs that Endeavour Silver will produce post-2025 if Terronera is green-lighted promptly.
 So, given the opportunity to own a lower-risk business at a ~20% lower P/NAV multiple, Sandstorm is far cheaper.

 Meanwhile, if we compare Endeavour to other producers available in the market, the company is trading at a slightly lower market cap than i-80 Gold (IAUX) but over double the estimated P/NAV multiple (1.15x vs. 0.50x).
 This is even though i-80 Gold is on a path to increasing production to 250,000+ ounces in FY2025 in a much more attractive jurisdiction (Nevada vs. Mexico), which would be the equivalent of 21+ million SEOs per annum.
 Besides, the company could increase this further to 550,000+ gold-equivalent ounces by 2028 with two high-margin and relatively low capex projects in the wings: Granite Creek Open Pit and its new CRD discovery.
 Hence, for investors looking for growth among producers, there are more attractive bets from a valuation/growth standpoint.